3dgeo-heidelberg/AImon/docs/index.md

 <div style="text-align: justify">
 The developed methods are particularly suitable for operational use and adapted in order to deliver reliable and timely results.
 Automated information extraction represents a central interface between the PLS system in the field, the quality-assured change information, and the end users.
 Scientifically, we investigated and combined two complementary concepts that can integrate expert knowledge into automated data analysis:<br>

-&nbsp;&nbsp;&nbsp;&nbsp; 1. <u>Top-down approach via a knowledge- and rule-based classification of changes</u>: In that case, the users know exactly which events they want to find in the data streams and how these processes (e.g. abrupt rockfall) are defined in their sequence.
+&nbsp;&nbsp;&nbsp;&nbsp; 1. <u>Top-down approach via a knowledge- and rule-based classification of changes</u>: In that case, the users know exactly which events they want to find in the data streams and how these processes (e.g., abrupt rockfall) are defined in their sequence.
 A set of new methods and tools for data management for fast and accurate searches were developed and evaluated;<br>
 &nbsp;&nbsp;&nbsp;&nbsp; 2. <u>Data-driven approach using AI</u>: Machine learning methods find relevant change events after a user-controlled training phase and present them to the experts for evaluation.
 The users do not know in advance how the events, possibly also overlaid processes, are represented in the raw data.
 However, the users can distinguish relevant from non-relevant extracted events for their use case and thus train an AI model.<br>

-For the second approach, research was carried out to find out how the state-of-the-art point cloud-based deep learning models can be trained quickly and as automatically as possible in the background and how their hyperparameters can be optimized.
-For the visualization of the detected and classified changes, it was determined - in coordination with end users and the PLS operator - which abstraction levels and visualization forms are best suited for certain tasks and also specified reaction times.
-In contrast to visualization in 2D and 3D (e.g. in GIS or dashboards), fundamental research was carried out for the visualization of 4D processes in PLS data due to a lack of existing methods and tools.
+For the second approach, research was carried out to find out how the state-of-the-art point cloud-based machine learning models can be trained quickly and as automatically as possible in the background and how their hyperparameters can be optimized.
+In coordination with end users and the PLS operator, it was determined which abstraction levels and visualization forms are best suited for certain tasks, as well as specified reaction times, for the visualization of the detected and classified changes.
+In contrast to visualization in 2D and 3D (e.g., in GIS or dashboards), fundamental research was carried out for the visualization of 4D processes in PLS data due to a lack of existing methods and tools.
 </div>